dotenv-org/dotenv-vault/README.md

 ###### Step 3
 #### Dotenv Servers
 This encrypted payload is decrypted and briefly held in memory to complete the next steps.
 Afterward, the memory is flushed.
-Rest assured the decrypted version is never peristed to Dotenv systems.
+Rest assured the decrypted version is never persisted to Dotenv systems.

 ###### Step 4
 #### Parsing